tfmFerreira/Databank/docs/src/schemas/moleculesAndMapping.md

 # Universal molecule and atom names

 ## Molecule names
-To enable automatic analyses over all simulations, universal names for molecules are defined in the NMRlipids databank as listed in the table below.
+To enable automatic analyses over all simulations, universal names for molecules are defined in the FAIRMD Lipids as listed in the table below.
 These names are connected to simulation specific molecule names using the COMPOSITION dictionary in README.yaml files.

 Abbreviation | Molecule name
 ------------ | -------------